QUEEN CITY AND OTHER DIMENSIONS

 * * *

-When others disagreed with her, however slight, only added more to be anxious about.
+When others disagreed with her, however slight, it added unbearably more anxiety to be anxious about.
 V’s mantra to escape and forget about that basket of deplorables, is to smoke a doobie.
 It doesn’t do a thing to cure deplorables, but it helps to see them in a better light as, more than likely, human; however, lamentable and pitiful.

 The visions and ideas V conjured for America’s own good, in her efforts to save it, never came to fruition since she was never quite sure what exactly needed saving.
-And nothing ever came to mind.
+And nothing ever came to mind in that regard.
 V told herself that she had every reason to be anxious.
-She was diagnosed with something quite depressing—she was bipolar.
-She was prescribed enough drugs to put a person of lesser tolerance into a persistent vegetative state.
+She was diagnosed with something quite depressing—bipolar.
+V was prescribed enough drugs to put a person of lesser tolerance into a persistent vegetative state.

-Visions fade and melt back into their source.
+Visions fade and melt.
+They disappear and stream towards their source.
 Time becomes entangled.
 Memories become taunting devils, impossible bullies who come from nothing and disappear into nothing, leaving her with a deep sadness, a deep desire to make amends with her past, to try her hand at the mystery of mysteries: Solving the unsolvable.

-V desires to be an ageless woman, a natural woman of grace and mystery, a woman with an overwhelming desire to leave an indelible mark in history.
+V desired to be an ageless woman, a natural woman of grace and mystery.
+V was a woman hellbent on leaving an indelible mark in history.
 Her anxieties had anxieties of their own.
 Each passing day became more insufferable.
 More psychotropics, Doctor.
 For V, anxiety has always been well-traveled, carefully surveyed and familiar territory.

 "Who is that sitting at the kitchen table, Lil?"